blazium-engine/blazium-docs/tutorials/rendering/compositor.rst

     on some platforms such as consoles.
     Note that the demo project comes with an alternative example where a ``glsl`` file contains the entire compute shader and this is used.
-    Godot is able to precompile and cache the shader with this approach.
+    Blazium is able to precompile and cache the shader with this approach.

 Finally we need to implement our effect callback, the rendering engine will call this at the right stage of rendering.